 - Panic disorder

 - Physical abuse

-Traditionally, counsellors see clients once a week for an hour at a fixed time and day each week and this is my preferred method of working.
+Traditionally, counsellors see clients once a week for an hour at a fixed time and day each week.
 However, for people whose working hours vary or whose lifestyle makes it difficult to maintain such a pattern I am happy to try to make arrangements which are mutually convenient.